Second-hand-alert/second-hand-alert-Norway/docs/README.md

 The browser extension gives you an alert when second hand/used alternatives to new products are available.
 Browse a connected store and get get a link to a second-hand alternative when available.

+## When

+Comming soon to a browser extension store near you!

 ## Countries

 Each browser extension is for a set of stores and second-hand stores in one specific country.